-Every divorce is different, and our lawyers help our clients contemplate the considerations as it applies to their divorce.
-We work with our clients in contested and uncontested divorces to navigate custody, parenting time, alimony, palimony, and which route to divorce is best for their situation – alternative dispute resolution, mediation, arbitration – or trial.
+Every divorce is different, and our lawyers help our clients contemplate the considerations as it applies to their situation.
+We work with our clients in contested and uncontested divorces to navigate custody, parenting time, alimony, palimony, and which route is best for their situation – alternative dispute resolution, mediation, arbitration – or trial.

 As litigators, it is our philosophy to prepare every case as if it is going to trial.
 A clear message must be sent that if one side is unreasonable, unrealistic or defiant, you will be ready to present and prove your case to a judge.
 Since most cases, ultimately, do not go to trial, it is our goal to be most prepared to settle with terms most advantageous to our client.